Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

-The Crying Boy Painting refers to a mass-produced replica of a painting from Spanish artist Bruno Amadio.
-I remember vividly reading about this as child in The Sun newspaper back in the mid '80s.
+The Crying Boy Painting refers to a mass-produced replica of a painting by Spanish artist Bruno Amadio.
+I remember vividly reading about this as a child in The Sun newspaper back in the mid-1980s.

 Over the coming months, more and more stories were published under similar circumstances, and The Sun even organized a mass bonfire for people who wanted to dispose of the picture.
 To lift the curse, it was said that one would have to reunite the crying boy and the crying girl.
 But what was the curse, if any, of the Crying Boy painting?
 Was it a haunted or possessed painting, mass hysteria, or just a joke gone too far?